HalaAbdelkader/ood-detection/README.md

-# A Comparative Study for Effective OOD Detection
+# Robustness in ML-enabled Systems: A Comparative Study of Out-of-Distribution Detection Methods

 This is the source code for our paper:
-[A Comparative Study for Effective OOD Detection]
+[Robustness in ML-enabled Systems: A Comparative Study of Out-of-Distribution Detection Methods]

 Code is modified from [GradNorm](https://github.com/deeplearning-wisc/gradnorm_ood)